MightAsWell-5799/Obsequious/README.md

 ### NPM INSTALL LIBRARIES

-These are required to run the JS node.
+run
+`npm install`
+in any of the project directories